Blossom (American TV series): Cultural impact

 The outfits worn by Blossom and Six turned the characters into trend setters, popularizing flowered, floppy hats, baby-doll dresses, and sundresses.
 Costume designer Sherry Thompson and costume supervisor Marion Kirk culled the characters' eclectic wardrobes, which would average six outfits per episode, from Melrose Avenue boutiques and chain stores.
 In 1993, an official Blossom clothing line was released in department stores.

 During the series' run and after, it was parodied or referenced in other shows like Saturday Night Live, The Simpsons, and Friends.
 The show was also referenced in a 2010 episode of Glee and on sitcom The Big Bang Theory, the latter which Bialik joined as a main cast member.
 In January 2022, the season 2 premiere of Call Me Kat, a Fox sitcom starring Bialik, featured a reunion of original Blossom actors von Oÿ, Lawrence, and Stoyanov.
 The trio portrayed themselves as actors from the sitcom, but did not refer to the titular character Blossom and only referenced the iconic hats and opening credit dance numbers.

-On the January 14, 2025 episode of Night Court, lead character Judge Abby Stone, who is played by Miyam Bialik's former The Big Bang Theory co-star Melissa Rauch, boasts how she is an avid Blossom fan, even keeping the Blossom theme song on her cell phone as her "wedding precession," dancing to the Blossom theme song with Bialik and even preferring the character to Bialik's other known roles such as those in Call Me Kat and The Big Bang Theory; Stone even notes how she did not know about Bialik's The Big Bang Theory role.
-When first performing the Blossom dance with Stone, Bialik claims that Stone was the first person she can recall in recent time who asked her to do Blossom dance with.
+On the January 14, 2025 episode of Night Court, lead character Judge Abby Stone, who is played by Mayim Bialik's former The Big Bang Theory co-star Melissa Rauch, boasts how she is an avid Blossom fan, even keeping the Blossom theme song on her cell phone as her "wedding precession," dancing to the Blossom theme song with Bialik and even preferring the character to Bialik's other known roles such as those in Call Me Kat and The Big Bang Theory; Stone even notes how she did not know about Bialik's The Big Bang Theory role.
+When first performing the Blossom dance with Stone, Bialik claims that Stone was the first person she can recall in recent times who asked her to do the Blossom dance with.